awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 ------

 **Note**
-If you receive an error message about a mismatched product and family pairing, see [Troubleshooting mismatched product family/product pairs](patch-manager-troubleshooting.md#patch-manager-troubleshooting-product-family-mismatch) for help resolving the issue\.
+If you receive an error message about a mismatched product and family pairing, see [Issue: mismatched product family/product pairs](patch-manager-troubleshooting.md#patch-manager-troubleshooting-product-family-mismatch) for help resolving the issue\.